n1o/study_notes/_sources/notes/markov_models.md

 # Markov models
-Idea behind a Markov chain is to assume that $X_t$ (curent state) captures all the relevant infromation for predicting the future.
+Idea behind a Markov chain is to assume that $X_t$ (current state) captures all the relevant information for predicting the future.
 We can express it as the following joint distribution:

 $$
 p(X_{1:T}) = p(X_1)p(X_2|X_1)P(X_3|X_2)\cdots = p(X_1)\prod_{t=2}^TP(X_t|X_{t-1})